logo arrow System of Rice Intensification (SRI)

 Benefits of SRI

-The benefits of SRI have been demonstrated in over 45 countries (see map).
-They include: 50%-100% or more increased yields, up to a 90% reduction in required seed, and up to 50% water savings.
-For additional information, visit the Africare/Oxfam/WWF report, More Rice for People.
-SRI principles and practices have been adapted for rainfed rice as well as for other crops (such as wheat, sugarcane and teff, among others), with yield increases and associated economic benefits.
+The benefits of SRI have been demonstrated in over 60 countries (see map.)
+They include: 20%-100% or more increased yields, up to a 90% reduction in required seed, and up to 50% water savings.
+SRI principles and practices have been adapted for rainfed rice as well as for other crops (such as wheat, sugarcane and tef, among others), with yield increases and associated economic benefits.